Rufidj/PS5_SDK/README.md

 # PS5_SDK

-A lightweight, standalone C SDK for PS5 firmware 13.00.
-Focuses on live RAM `EH_offset` alignment, module handles, and direct system interaction without standard libc dependencies.
+A lightweight, standalone C SDK for PS5, featuring multi-firmware compatibility with a focus on dynamic RAM EH_offset alignment.
+It supports automated module handle resolution and direct system interaction without standard libc dependencies, battle-tested on firmwares 13.00 and 13.20.

 ![breakout](https://github.com/user-attachments/assets/fa37f637-d62b-415a-94d2-925a3a991d82)